 Looking for the perfect chocolatey teatime snack?
 This moist Chocolate Chip Loaf Cake is easy to whip up and hits the spot every time.

-With just one bowl required and ingredients that most home bakers have in their pantry already, this is my go-to when that craving hits or if I want to bake something fresh for company.
+With just one bowl required and ingredients that most home bakers have in their pantry already, this easy loaf recipe is my go-to when that chocolate craving hits or if I want to bake something fresh for company.

 Green tip: Speaking of cleanup, if you have a dishwasher-use it!
 Comparing dishwashing to handwashing, using an efficient dishwasher uses 1/6th the amount of water to get your dishes clean!